yuvalkit/Intro_to_ML_exercises/README.md

 # Intro_to_Machine_Learning

-This repository has all 5 exercises from the course "Introduction to Machine Learning".
+This repository contains all 5 exercises of the course "Introduction to Machine Learning".

-The subjects are:
+The subjects of the exercises are:

-exercise_1 - Sound compression using k-means clustering.
+ex_1 - Sound compression using k-means clustering.

-exercise_2 - Wine quality classification using KNN, Perceptron and Passive Aggressive algorithms.
+ex_2 - Wine quality classification using KNN, Perceptron and Passive Aggressive algorithms.

-exercise_3, exercise_4 - Image classification on Fashion-MNIST dataset using different neural networks.
+ex_3, ex_4 - Image classification on Fashion-MNIST dataset using different neural networks.

-exercise_5 - Speech commands classification using CNN.
+ex_5 - Speech commands classification using CNN.